shopware/docs/guides/plugins/plugins/content/mail/send-a-mail.md

 {% endcode %}

 We're injecting the `MailService` as an argument to the controller.
-This is the recommend way to programmatically send Emails.
+This is the recommend way to programmatically send emails.
 The service throws events and provides the ability to use templates instead of basic strings for the content.

-## Preparing & sending an Email
+## Preparing & sending an email

-Now we have the `MailService` available in our controller we can start preparing the Email to be send out.
+Now we have the `MailService` available in our controller we can start preparing the email to be sent out.
 Please be aware that the `send()` method of the service is using a data validator which requires the following properties to be given in the `$data` array which we provide as the first argument:

 -   `recipients`
 -   `salesChannelId`